Knodle: Modular Weakly Supervised Learning with PyTorch: Experiments

-For IMDb, the majority vote shows that the rules have rather low quality.
-Still, the addition of a trained model manages to generalize from the given labels.
-However, denoising with the \textit{k}-NN algorithm highlights the problems inherent to the labels.
-After its application, the classifier degrades to a random vote ($50\%$ accuracy).
-This behaviour can be explained by the high average of rule hits: on average no less than $33$ keywords match for each sentence.
-Thus \textit{k}-NN with $k=1$ adds on average $33$ labels to its neighbours which worsens the results.
+For IMDb, the majority vote shows that the rules have rather low quality on their own, but an additional trained model on top manages to generalize beyond the given labels.
+In contrast, denoising with the \textit{k}-NN algorithm only aggravates the problems inherent to labels as the classifier's performance drops down to a random vote ($50\%$ accuracy).
+This behaviour can be explained by the high density of rule hits: on average, no less than $33$ keywords match for each sentence, which means that already for $k=1$ many neighbors are added and that the propagation of imprecise labelings overrules the expected benefits of $k$-NN\@.
 In general, there are cues that \textit{k}-NN might useful in cases where the weak labels are already rather reliable but fail in cases where weak labels are too noisy.
-On the contrary, WSCrossWeigh denoising algorithm, which deals not with the rules, but with the data once labeled with them, works for this dataset and can improve the results.
-Snorkel fails to calculate its discriminative model with $6800$ rules in the training matrix, since its memory consumption is too large for 32Gb RAM.
+The Snorkel based denoising does not perform well on IMDb dataset as well, which can be explained by the lack of dependencies between the rules that the Snorkel system relies on.
+However, WSCrossWeigh appears to be very robust to these data characteristics, the large amount of rules seems to help tease out and mutually reinforce the data characteristics associated with a specific label in cross-validation.